 Where to stay

-Our group stayed at Rihga Royal Hotel, a hotel favored for its proximity to some of the tourist spots in Osaka.
+Our group stayed at Rihga Royal Hotel, an ideal place to stay in as its in close proximity with some of the best tourist spots in Osaka.
 But if you are on a budget and not traveling with family, your best bet is to stay in a hostel.
-Here are some of the options with the best Agoda ratings:
+Here are some of the options that you may want to consider:

 Chuo-ku Minamisemba 1-8-17, Chuo Ward